-C. Other Units
+C. The Other Units

 The adapter converts the parallelism between kernels and tails.
-Then de-quantization (De-Quant) converts quantized values into fixed-point values to reduce HW resources.
-The σ /tanh unit performs the Sigmoid (σ) and hyperbolic tangent (tanh) functions.
+Then de-quantization (De-Quant) converts quantized values into fixed-point values to reduce hardware resources.
+The $\sigma$ /tanh unit performs the Sigmoid ( $\sigma$ ) and hyperbolic tangent (tanh) functions.
 Both target programmable lookup tables of size 2048 [2], [7].
 The LSTM-tail unit and GRU-tail unit mainly perform the element-wise operations.
-The output hidden vector (h_t) needs to be quantized before it can be used in the MVM kernels, so a Quant unit is deployed after the final output of Tail units as shown in Fig. 7.
+The output hidden vector ( $h_t$ ) needs to be quantized before it can be used in the MVM kernels, so a Quant unit is deployed after the final output of Tail units as shown in Fig. 7.

-D. Low-Precision Multiplications With DSP Block Sharing
+D. Low Precision Multiplications with DSP block Sharing

-Reducing the precision of operations in DNN inference accelerators can achieve high efficiency with little or no accuracy loss compared to floating point by fitting more multipliers per unit area.
+Reducing the precision of operations in DNN inference accelerators can achieve high efficiency with little or no accuracy loss compared to floating-point by fitting more multipliers per unit area.
 With careful retraining, low precision, even binarized RNNs can still have decent accuracy [19], [44], [45].
-Rybalkin et al. [19] trained an LSTM model using 1-b weights and 2-b activations, which achieved a classification accuracy of 94% for OCR applications.
-Besides, narrow bit-width multiplications can be mapped efficiently onto lookup tables and DSPs.
-For example, Brainwave [6] deploys 96000 MACs on a Stratix 10 2800 FPGA by packing 2-b or 3-b multiplications into DSP blocks combined with cell-optimized soft logic multipliers and adders.
-Our fixed 8-b design has 16384 MACs.
-And our fixed 2-b design has 65 536 MACs, which deploys the same word length for multipliers as those in Brainwave targeting the same FPGA device for a fair comparison.
-The resource consumption of 65 535 fixed 8-b multipliers exceeds the available resources in the Stratix 10 2800 FPGA.
+The authors in [19] trained an LSTM model using 1-bit weights and 2-bit activations, which achieved a classification accuracy of 94% for OCR applications.
+Besides, narrow bitwidth multiplications can be mapped efficiently onto lookup tables and DSPs.
+For example, Brainwave [6] deploys 96,000 MACs on a Stratix 10 2800 FPGA by packing 2-bit or 3-bit multiplications into DSP blocks combined with cell-optimized soft logic multipliers and adders.
+Our fixed 8-bit design has 16,384 MACs.
+And our fixed 2-bit design has 65,536 MACs, which deploys the same word length for multipliers as those in Brainwave targeting the same FPGA device for a fair comparison.
+The resource consumption of 65,535 fixed 8-bit multipliers exceeds the available resources in the Stratix 10 2800 FPGA.
 Our column-wise MVM optimizations and fine-grained tiling strategy are applicable to multipliers of any numerical precision.